WHAT SERVICES WE OFFER...

 And other mental or emotional conditions not mentioned here.

-What is service dog assistance about?
+What is service dog assistance?

 Tasks to assist with activities of daily living (ADL) such as opening doors, aiding in getting dressed, retrieving medicine, are not commonly needed by our clients.
 A service dog provides support in stressful situations, and also is trained to prevent them as much as possible by giving the handler a notification of building tension.